Olympic silver medalist Amir Khan may have fought for the final time after a new job was accepted in the Middle East this week.

 “I am incredibly honored to announce Champion Khan’s appointment.
 I witnessed my dear late father, José Sulaimán, the Lifetime President of the WBC, express to Amir his dream of developing boxing in the Middle East.

-“My father, son of a Lebanese father and Syrian mother, recognized the potential of that region.
+“My father, son of a Lebanese father and Syrian mother.
+They recognized the potential of that region.
 Plus, the need for structured development.

 “A good foundation that would produce great champions.
 Champions who give back to the community to improve their health and mental and physical wellbeing.